LibraryCarpentry/lc-open-refine/_episodes/06-working-with-columns.md

 Unlike in Excel, 'Sorts' in OpenRefine are temporary - that is, if you remove the `Sort`, the data will go back to its original 'unordered' state.
 The 'Sort' drop-down menu lets you amend the existing sort (e.g., reverse the sort order), remove existing sorts, and/or make sorts permanent.

 To sort multiple columns, click on the drop-down menu for the second column you want to sort and choose `Sort`.
-In the new window, make sure that `sort by this column alone` is not checked.
+In the new Sort dialog box, make sure that `sort by this column alone` is not checked.